Tornado3P9/Linux-Console-Tools/apt_dpkg.md

 # The apt-cache command is used to interact with the package cache on your system.
 It doesn't create or modify the cache but allows you to query it.
 apt-cache search --names-only package_name

-# show detailed information on this package
+# shows detailed information on this package and the available versions from the repositories.
+It also shows the priority of each version, which determines which version will be installed or upgraded.
 apt-cache policy obs-studio
+apt policy obs-studio
 ```
 https://www.linuxfordevices.com/tutorials/ubuntu/apt-command-to-search-for-a-package